22nd Attack Squadron: Hawaii service

 At Wheeler the 22d, using the Cessna O-2, organized, trained, and equipped assigned personnel to provide the Air Force Component Commander with a joint force, capable of operating and maintaining a tactical air support subsystem for ground forces requiring close air support, tactical air reconnaissance and tactical airlift.

 The squadron also provided Direct Air Support Center and Tactical Air Control Party personnel and equipment to support US Army units in Hawaii.
 During 1982, the 22d participated in a number of exercises and prepared plans for conversion to the North American OV-10 Bronco.
 Converted to the OV-10 aircraft, August–October 1983.
 Supported U.S. Army on the ground with TACPs creating a network which provided the Army with immediate air support and, in the air, with OV-10 forward air control support.
 Participated in numerous exercises with US and allied army ground units throughout the Far East.

 It was inactivated on 22 September 1988.
 It was then redesignated 22d Tactical Air Support Training Squadron on 1 October 1988 and reactivated on 14 October 1988.
 Its inactivation was on 30 September 1991.

+Recent activities

+In September 2025, Capt.
+Carol Stephens, an MQ-9 Reaper pilot with the 22nd Attack Squadron, received the Safety Officer Award Recognition from the Rotary Clubs of Southern Nevada for combat mission performance and community service.